outbound-ai/softphone-demo/README.md

    npm install
    ```

+   This will install all dependencies including Vite as a development dependency.

 2. **Configure environment variables**
    ```bash
    cp env.example .env
    ```

    Edit `.env` with your configuration values.
-See `src/config.example.js` for detailed configuration options.

 3. **Start development server**
    ```bash